 A student employee is a part-time employee who is currently enrolled in at least a half-time credit load (6 credit hours) at East Georgia State College with the primary goal of achieving a degree.
 A student employee is considered a temporary employee and is not eligible for benefits.
 Student employees can perform many jobs within an office or department such as clerical support, computer lab assistant, library aide, tutors, etc.

-All student workers must complete an "Application for Student Employment", "new hire" employment paperwork and post hours in the ADP system.
+All student workers must complete an "Application for Student Employment", "new hire" employment paperwork and post hours in the OneUSG system.

 At the beginning of each semester, student employees must complete an updated "Application for Student Employment" and submit to HR with the appropriate signatures.